अनुवाद Übersetzen sie

 A used "Post Office Telegraphs, S. Rhodesia" form of 26 May 1954, with an unclear imprint of "P.M.G.—P.M 29811—H.15337—30M.—23.7.50" (see the one below) , suggesting a printing date of 23 July 1950.

 Below the imprint, it now looks like "R. & C." It is also marked "T.2." at the top-right.
-Compaing the filing holes of the one above and the one below, this is about the same height as the one above, but much narrower.
+Comparing the filing holes of the 1929 above and the one below, this is about the same height as the 1929, but much narrower.

 South Rhodesia PO Telegraphs - 1954